nexconnectio/pynnex/docs/index.md

 ```

 ## From Basics to Practical Use Cases
-We’ve expanded Pynnex’s examples to guide you from simple demos to full-fledged applications.
+We’ve expanded PynneX’s examples to guide you from simple demos to full-fledged applications.
 Each example has its own GitHub link with fully commented code.

 For detailed explanations, code walkthroughs, and architecture diagrams of these examples, check out our [Examples Documentation](https://github.com/nexconnectio/pynnex/blob/main/docs/examples.md).